|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 For safety purposes each mobile fuel bundle must remain subcritical when it is fully inserted but the eight nearest neighbor mobile fuel bundles are all withdrawn.
 This feature ensures an immediate safe reactor cold shutdown in the presence of a single mobile fuel bundle position jam or actuator failure.
 Note that under this criteria the thermal power output from the outer most ring of active fuel bundles may be relatively small.
 For each mobile fuel bundle in the outer ring of mobile fuel bundles at least three of the eight nearest neighbor mobile fuel bundles are already missing.

-Reactor safety is further improved by requiring that the reactor will fully shut down even if two adjacent mobile fuel bundles jam.
+Reactor safety is further improved by requiring that the reactor will fully shut down if two mobile fuel bundles jam.
 If two jammed mobile fuel bundles are detected all the remaining mobile fuel bundles should be immediately withdrawn to force a reactor cold shutdown.

 The individual fuel bundles are engineered such that when they are outside the reactor environment they remain sub-critical.
 When the fuel bundle assembly is formed with the mobile fuel bundles withdrawn the reactor must always be sub-critical.
 When all of the mobile fuel bundles are fully inserted the reactor should operate at or above its maximum rated power.
 As a fuel bundle reaches its design operating temperature thermal expansion of the primary liquid sodium and the fuel bundle materials should cause the fuel bundle reactivity to drop below criticality.

 In normal operation the mobile fuel bundle vertical position setpoint is adjusted so that at full rated reactor power the gamma / neutron outputs from every interior active fuel bundle are identical.
-This state corresponds to uniform thermal power loading of the active fuel bundles.
+This state corresponds to uniform thermal power loading of the mobile fuel bundles.

 As the reactor thermal load varies the gamma flux varies for all the active fuel bundles.